How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

 Meaning of Kuluba

 The ancient name of Kuluba is not known, and the city is not mentioned in the ancient chronicles.
-It gets its name from one of the neighboring ranches, as it is located between the ranch of Kuluba and the ranch of Emmanuel.
+It gets its name from one of the neighboring ranches, as it lies between the ranches of Kuluba and Emmanuel.

 Kuluba means “water from the Kulu wild dog.”